This sounds so ridiculously lame, but it’s true: part of my inspiration for deciding to start a business was Ashton Kutcher.

 - Play to your strengths: Most of Ashton’s movies haven’t done very well, but he recently replaced Charlie Sheen in the lead role on “Two and a Half Men,” so even if he never becomes a big movie star, it seems like he’ll have a long, lucrative career on TV.
 Sometimes if your first entrepreneurial venture doesn’t succeed, you need to readjust and re-evaluate and come back with something different.
 Sometimes you have to go “back to basics” with your business.
 There’s no such thing as “failure” as long as you learn from it and re-calibrate your business to get on track for bigger success.

 - Remember your roots: Ashton is an Iowa boy (like me) and he still comes back to Iowa regularly to visit his parents and family.
 He and his (now ex-) wife Demi Moore made an unscheduled appearance at a nightclub in Des Moines a few years ago and it got big news coverage.
 He also speaks at political campaign rallies in Iowa.
 Even though he’s a big Hollywood star now, he still is well-connected to his Midwestern roots and is pretty well regarded in his home state.
 CorpNet CEO Nellie Akalp has written about how important her family roots in entrepreneurship have been to her – no matter how “big” you become as an entrepreneur, it’s best to stay in touch with your beginnings, no matter how humble.
 Staying in touch with our roots keeps us grounded and gives us perspective on what is truly important in life.

-So thank you, Ashton Kutcher, for being an unlikely source of entrepreneurial inspiration.
+So thank you, Ashton Kutcher, for being an unlikely source of entrepreneurial inspiration and lessons in entrepreneurship.
 You helped motivate this fellow Iowan to get out of the cubicle and get on to a much better place in life.